hannorein/rebound/docs/c_outputfunctions.md

 N_tot=  10   t= 4610.00   dt= 4.000  cpu= 0.002472 [s]  t/tmax= 0.01%
 ```

-It shows the number of particles, the current time and timestep, as well as the time since the last output.
+It shows the number of particles, the current time and time-step, as well as the time since the last output.
 If `tmax` is non-zero, then the last number indicates how far the simulation has progressed.

 ## ASCII orbits
 ```c